Wiimote

 xyz_gyro

-A three-vector of double-precision values representing angular velocities about the X
+A three-vector of double-precision values representing angular velocities about the X, Y, and

 is selected.